blumixid/docs/admin/index.md

 To view system information, click **ADMINISTRATION &gt; SYSTEM INFORMATION**.

-You can expand and view various sections about pending maintenance updates, general system information, and LDAP configuration details.
+You can view various sections including pending system updates, general system information, API and CLI information, and LDAP configuration details.

 ### Pending system updates

 In the Updates section, you can see the number of pending update notifications that require action on your part.
-There are two types of maintenance updates that you might see:
+There are two types that you might see:

 <dl>
 <dt>Non-disruptive updates</dt>
 <dd>A non-disruptive update does not affect your environment, your running applications, or your users' access to your applications.
 This update type does not require case-by-case approval.
 These updates are applied in the preapproved, available maintenance windows that you set from the System Updates page.</dd>
 <dt>Disruptive updates</dt>
 <dd>A disruptive update might affect your environment, running applications, or your users' access to your applications.
 You have the ability to schedule and approve each of these maintenance updates within the allotted 21-day maintenance window to ensure that the update is not applied during critical business hours.
-You can select the suggested deployment date and time that is based on your preapproved update windows, or you can select two additional times and dates for IBM to choose from when applying the update.</dd>
+You can select the suggested deployment date and time that is based on your preapproved update windows, or you can select two additional times and dates for {{site.data.keyword.Bluemix_notm}} to choose from when applying the update.</dd>
 </dl>

 For more information about setting preapproved maintenance windows, and setting specific unavailable dates for maintenance, see [Maintenance updates](admin/index.html#oc_schedulemaintenance).